 3. Plasters and Painkillers

-A complete first-aid package can be overkill.
+A complete first aid kit can be overkill.
 Accidents might happen whether you’re working around the house or playing around the forest.

 A few plasters take up very little space, and you can get rid of that headache or back discomfort with a few painkillers (on Amazon).

-Also, keep in mind that carrying these items isn’t always for your advantage.
+Also, keep in mind that carrying these items isn’t always to your advantage.
 Small things like these can make a massive difference to someone less prepared.

 4. Sharpening Solution

 A dull knife will not go very far.
-As a result, keeping a pocket sharpening stone or tiny sharpening device in your EDC pack is always a good idea.
+As a result, keeping a pocket sharpening stone or tiny sharpening device in your everyday carry kit is always a good idea.